Kevin Hart Wins Comedy Act of 2018 at the E! People's Choice Awards on People's Choice Awards

 The actor exclaimed that the honor is "huge" for him, and ragged on Dwayne Johnsonin the process.

-"I'm better than Dwayne 'The Rock' Johnson, no denying that.
+"I'm better than Dwayne 'The Rock' Johnson, let's just underline that.
 In your face.
 People don't like you, they like me," he said.

 "With that being said, I'd like to thank all the people that voted for me.
 I've gotta thank just in general, the awards in general," Hart added.
 "You guys have forever embraced me.
 You've shown me love.
 Thank you guys.
 So dope.
 I can't believe it.
 Another People's Choice Awards."